-For Immediate Release: Monday, March 21, 2016
+For Immediate Release: Tuesday, March, 7, 2017

-El Paso Students Win Regional National Science Bowl[®] Competition, Secure Spot in National Finals in Washington, D.C.
+Mobile Students Win Regional National Science Bowl® Competition, Secure Spot in National Finals in Washington, D.C.

-WASHINGTON, D.C. - U.S. Energy Secretary Ernest Moniz today announced that a team of high school students from El Paso, Texas won their regional competition for the 2016 National Science Bowl[®] (NSB) this past weekend and are advancing to compete at the National Finals in Washington, D.C., in April.
-This year marks the 26th time the national competition has been held.
+WASHINGTON, D.C. - A team of middle school students from Mobile, Alabama won their regional competition for the 2017 National Science Bowl® (NSB) this past weekend and will advance to compete in the NSB National Finals this spring in Washington, D.C., the U.S. Department of Energy (DOE) announced today.

-"The National Science Bowl® continues to be one of the premier academic competitions across the country, and prepares America's students for future successes in some of the world's fastest growing fields in research and engineering," said U.S. Energy Secretary Moniz.
-"I am honored to congratulate all of the competitors who are advancing to the national finals where they will continue to showcase their talents as top students in math and science."
+"The National Science Bowl® continues to be one of the premier academic competitions across the country and prepares America's students for future successes in some of the world's fastest growing fields in science, technology, and engineering," said Dr. J. Stephen Binkley, Acting Director of the Department's Office of Science, which sponsors the nationwide competition, now in its 27th year.
+"Each year the DOE Office of Science provides this unique opportunity, and I am honored to congratulate all the competitors who are advancing to the national finals, where they will continue to showcase their talents as top students in math and science."